Recipes from Italy

 Step 8) - Preheat the oven to 190°C (370°F).
 Transfer the taralli to a baking sheet covered with baking paper.
 Bake for about 40 minutes, until they have a nice golden color.
 Remove from oven and allow to cool completely.

-taralli recipe pinterest - 1
+homemade taralli recipe

 YOU MUST ALSO TRY: